aldebaranbm/xencenter-playonlinux/README.md

 3. **Connect** in your XenServer/XCP-ng with **port 80**, example: *192.168.0.100:80*
 > *XCP-ng Center is "same" of XenCenter, you can use it to connect in your Citrix XenServer.*

+> *Maybe the first start is very slowly, just have a little patience.*

 ### Need update?
 You can update manually installing new version of XenCenter/XCP-ng Center inside of lastest release <s>or patience to wait one new realease in this repository</s>.
 ## Alert!
 Security risk